 Prescription drug abuse (taking the prescription in any way other than prescribed) has been on the rise over the past several years, and is now the most commonly abused substance after alcohol and marijuana.
 The most common prescriptions include painkillers, sedatives, depressants, and stimulants.
 Prescription drugs are considered to be highly addictive and have resulted in an increase in treatment admissions, emergency room visits, and overdose deaths throughout the country.

-Marijuana and prescription drugs are the mostly used by college students according to the American College Health Association - National College Health Assessment.
+Marijuana and prescription drugs are the mostly used drugs by college students according to the American College Health Association - National College Health Assessment.
 Check out the Centers for Disease Control and Prevention to learn about other drug use, strategies for prevention, and treatment options.